Prototyping (with AI)

 iPhone Frame

 The interaction pattern is intentionally simple.
-Swipe left to archive.
-Swipe right to pin the email back to the inbox.
+Swipe left to archive, or swipe right to pin the email back to the inbox.

-The goal is inbox zero in a way that feels calm and easy to consume.
+I wanted inbox zero, but in a way that feels calm and easy to consume.

 Most email clients already support swipe actions like archive, pin, mark as read, or reply.
-What they do not offer, at least to my knowledge, is enough context to make that decision quickly.
-You always decide without really knowing what you are archiving.
+What they don't offer, at least to my knowledge, is enough context to make that decision quickly.
+You always decide without really knowing what you're archiving.

 Why this had to run on device